-The sum of three tests, two assignments, and quiz/seminar/group discussion will be out of 100 marks and will be scaled down to 50 marks
+The sum of three tests, two assignments, and quiz/seminar/group discussion will be out of 100 marks and will be scaled down to 50 marks as per the outcome defined for the course.

 (to have less stressed CIE, the portion of the syllabus should not be common /repeated for any of the methods of the CIE.
 Each method of CIE should have a different syllabus portion of the course).